 June Learning Resource

 Our June curriculum jumps right into summer fun with bubbles, boats and floats, and other buggy fun!
-3 and 4 Pre will be learning about the parts of an insect and the differences between an insect and a spider.
+3 and 4 Pre will be learning about parts of an insect and the differences between an insect and a spider.
 Did you know a spider has 6 or 8 eyes?!
 Some students will spend time creating ladybug projects and reading Eric Carles’s The Very Grouchy Ladybug.
-We will talk about what it means to be a pleasant friend and strive towards being happy and not grouchy with our teachers, parents, and friends!
+We will talk about what it means to be a friend.
+In addition, we strive towards being happy and not grouchy with our teachers, parents, and friends!
 3 Pre will begin counting by 10’s by grouping physical objects by ten.
 4 Pre will review counting by 10’s and even practice skip counting (counting by twos).
 They will also learn to count backward from ten to zero.

 July Learning Resource

-Our July curriculum continues the summer learning fun!
+Our July curricular activities continue the summer learning fun!
 Our Dramatic Play Room will be set up like a campsite!
-We will have lots of fun sitting around a pretend campfire roasting marshmallows and singing campfire songs and turning-in to our tents for a pretend night’s sleep under the stars.
-All ages will talk about friendship and what that looks like, not just in our pretend campground, but in the Paradigm community as well as our communities beyond school.
-Our Littles will work on building vocabulary with things that we might find in our environment during July such as fireflies, squirrels, fish, and grasshoppers.
+We will a pretend campfire roasting marshmallows and singing campfire songs.
+In addition, we will have a pretend’s night sleep under the stars!
+All ages will talk about friendship and what that looks like!
+Because at Paradigm, our communities beyond school.
+Our Littles will work on building vocabulary with things that we might find in our environment.
+The will be on July words such as fireflies, squirrels, fish, and grasshoppers.
 We will focus on color recognition using those items as well.